viaesa/viaesa/ReadMe.md

 - I love digging into data to uncover hidden trends and opportunities.

-- Fluent in Spanish & English—data speaks every language!
+- Fluent in Spanish & English—data!

 - I used to be a cat rescuer and am a passionate animal lover!
 <!---